 As part of your first-year experience, you will have the opportunity to participate in First-Year Mentoring.
 Mentoring is designed to assist you as you transition into university life.
 As such, you will be assigned a trained upperclassman as a peer mentor.
 Your mentor will be there to answer questions, point out resources, and talk about your overall BYU experience.
-Some of the benefits include access to high-demand general education classes through a mentored course, and having someone (your mentor) to answer your questions and point you to resources.
+A huge benefit to a peer mentor is having someone to answer your questions and point you to resources.